TheThingsNetwork/docs/_archives/refactor/dashboard/_migrate.md

 This guide will walk you through migrating applications and devices from [staging.thethingsnetwork.org](https://staging.thethingsnetwork.org/) to [preview.dashboard.thethingsnetwork.org](https://preview.dashboard.thethingsnetwork.org/).

-> The migration does not require any immediate change on nodes since the staging router forwards data to both the staging and (preview) production.
+> The migration does not require any changes to devices that use OTAA (the default).
+Devices that use ABP will need their sketch to be updated with a new Device Address.

+<div class="alert alert-danger"><strong>Warning:</strong> This version of the backend is in preview.
+The database with registered application and devices might be reset before it goes in production.</div>

+<div class="alert alert-danger"><strong>Warning:</strong> Messages will be routed to the new backend automatically once you have migrated a device and will no longer be delivered to staging.
+You will have to delete a migrated device to use staging again.</div>

 ## Applications